Skip to main content

 • For browser-based public clients, use PKCE (no client_secret).

-• Successful exchange consumes both the code and its state — both are deleted from Redis atomically.
+• Successful exchange consumes both the code and its state — both are deleted atomically.

-• The HMAC on client_secret uses bcrypt; brute-force is throttled by the IP rate limit (10/min) and by bcrypt’s per-hash cost.
+• client_secret verification is brute-force resistant: requests are throttled by the IP rate limit (10/min) and secrets are stored hashed.